Basic Irish Grammar

 Gramadach galore!

 In Basic Irish Grammar, Dr. Caoimhín Ó Liatháin explains the essential rules and structures of the Irish language through 30 concise videos.
-This comprehensive course will be available for viewing over the coming weeks as follows:
+This comprehensive course is structured as follows:

 An Introduction to Irish